jgatheral/QuadraticRoughHeston/README.md

 # Quadratic Rough Heston

-We implement the hybrid simulation scheme described in the paper *Quadratic Rough Heston*, available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5239929).
+We implement the hybrid simulation scheme described in the paper *The SSR under Quadratic Rough Heston*, available [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5239929).

 This repository includes user-friendly Jupyter notebooks in both R and Python to demonstrate how to simulate and apply the Quadratic Rough Heston (QR Heston) model: